FedonTh/Bash/README.md

 For option [5], the programm asks the user for a filepath where the clientele will be saved.
 If no name is given, its saved automatically at *"business.csv"*.
 Currently this option is not implemented yet.

-Fro option [6], the programm is terminated.
+For option [6], the programm is terminated.

-The nemu is in greek